WXGopher/chm-wiki/Mesh-generation.md

 Mesh generation is handled by the program located at ```tools/mesher/main.py```.
-Mesher depends heavily upon GDAL and the GDAL python bindings.
+Mesher depends heavily upon GDAL to handle the geospatial data and the GDAL python bindings.
+Mesher's input rasters can be in any 1-band raster than GDAL can open.
+The triangulation is performed using [Triangle](https://www.cs.cmu.edu/~quake/triangle.html).

 Configuration parameters are set in a second .py file and passed as an argument to ```main.py``` on the command line.
 For example:
 ```bash